panasun/100x-stock-screener/README.md

 17. **Short Sell Ratio:** Lower is better < 5%
 18. **Portfolio Optimization:** Use Entropic Value at Risk (EVaR) or Entropic Drawdown at Risk (EDaR) to weight the stocks in the portfolio.
 Use Gerber statistic as covariance estimator and James-Stein as expected value estimator.
 After testing, use EVaR with a 9 - 12 month lookback period and a 10% target maximum drawdown.
 Preferred negative kurtosis and positive skewness.
 19: **Supertrend Indicator:** Use the Supertrend indicator for weekly and monthly to determine an uptrend and select the stock.
+20: **Employee Review:** Read employees review from glassdoor or indeed to get more insight of the company.

 Please note that these criteria are used to screen potential investment opportunities for high-growth potential stocks.